lyutails/eCommerce-Application/README.md

 2. .scss file for each .ts file and one global .scss file with imports

-3. workflow's based ond functions and hooks
+3. workflow's based on functions and hooks

 ## Commands